Dan-Duran/website-rsync-backup/README.md

 - **Disk Space Check**: Ensures sufficient disk space is available before starting backups (default 1GB).
 - **Root Privilege Check**: Ensures the script is run with the necessary permissions.
 - **Configurable Email Notifications**: Supports notifications via SMTP or Postmark, with options to enable/disable based on success or failure.
-- **Remote Backup Capability**: Option to back up from a remote source over SSH, with both key and password authentication.
+- **Remote Backup Capability**: Option to back up from a remote source over SSH using key-based authentication.
 - **Centralized Configuration**: All configurations are managed via a single `.env` file, making it easy to manage and update settings.

 ## Prerequisites